Key takeaways

 Multimedia production tools

-The supporting cast: video editing software (Premiere Pro, After Effects, Camtasia), graphic design tools (Illustrator, Photoshop, Figma), animation platforms (Vyond, Animaker), audio production (Audition, Audacity), and 3D tools when the project calls for them.
-Most eLearning development teams have specialists in two or three of these and contract or buy in for the rest.
+Typical stacks: video editing (Premiere Pro, After Effects, Camtasia), graphic design (Illustrator, Photoshop, Figma), animation (Vyond, Animaker), audio production (Audition, Audacity), and 3D tools when the project calls for them.

 AI tools